Loading market data...

 Store-count economics dominate: growth depends on net new franchise openings and per-store sales in a market often described as saturated, so same-store trends and franchisee profitability are the structural gauges.
 Minimum-wage policy feeds directly into franchisee economics and, indirectly, into the fees the brand can sustain.
 Rules on outlet spacing and franchise-relations law are recurring regulatory sensitivities.
 The stock is a pure domestic consumption holding with defensive traffic patterns, and the BGF holding company above it carries the governance file.

 The CU chain traces to 1990, when the business opened its first convenience store as the Korean licensee of Japan's FamilyMart, an arrangement that lasted more than two decades as the network grew into one of the country's largest.
 In 2012 the partnership ended and every store was rebranded CU, an independent identity that removed royalty ties to Japan.
 The company listed its shares in 2014, and a 2017 corporate division created holding company BGF above a newly listed BGF Retail that carries the convenience business and today's ticker.
-Founder Hong Suk-jo built the operation within the Bokwang group before it adopted the BGF identity.
+Chairman Hong Suk-jo, from the family behind the Bokwang group, took charge of the convenience business in 2007, well after its 1990 launch, and led it as it adopted the BGF identity.

 Franchising drives the mechanics: BGF Retail signs multiyear contracts with store owners, supplies them through its logistics centers, and takes an agreed share of each store's gross profit, so corporate revenue compounds with store count and per-store sales rather than with company-owned capital.
 The heaviest investments sit in distribution, including fresh food plants and delivery networks that restock thousands of outlets daily, and in data systems guiding assortment.
 Differentiation increasingly runs through exclusive products, from private-label snacks to viral food collaborations, which draw younger customers and lift basket sizes.
 Against its similarly sized rival, execution in fresh food and franchisee economics decides market share.

 Company profile by LineVest editorial.
 Journalism, not investment advice.
-Commission a full DART-based report on BGF Retail →
+Commission a full SEC-based report on BGF Retail

 BGF Retail coverage